 After that customary rest you will continue on your ride, your boat will have to be carried over between two really close big boulders where the rapid is strong!

 And then there it is Pagsanjan Falls in all its roaring glory!

 You’d be again shelling out P90/person at this point if you want to ride the bamboo raft to go under the falls and reach the cave just behind the falling waters.
 Please, please ride the raft, your Pagsanjan experience will not be complete without it.
 But caution for those with heart problems, the water feels like a giant boulder has collapsed on your back the moment you are under the water spray, although some say its just akin to a hard, tough massage.
 The thunderous sound of falling water can be scary heheh.

 Personal tip: ask to be seated farthest on the right on the way to the falls and be on the left as you go back, that’s where the water spray has the least impact, i know because that’s my strategy after my hard-earned lesson the first time I braved the falls heheh.
 See where I am seated, my teammates didn’t know this hahaha

 You can swim to your heart’s desire when you are clear of the falls for the water is just around chest deep but it can be really, really cold.
 The view from behind Pagsanjan Falls will make you want to make time still while you listened to pulsing waters.

-Pagsanjan is one of Laguna’s Top Attractions.
+Pagsanjan is one of Laguna Philippines tourist sites and top attractions.
 Hope you can make it there this summer!
 If not this summer, then on your future weekend getaways. ^_^